Cyberattacks

 Digital Cybersecurity Internet

 In a digital world, the number of cyber-attacks is on the rise.
-In fact, according to Kaspersky, a leading cybersecurity company, during the pandemic they increased by 25 %.
+In fact, according to Kaspersky, a leading cybersecurity company, in 2024 up 28% from 2023.
 As a consequence, so does concern and investment in protection systems.
 These attacks can compromise all kinds of information, putting companies and individuals at risk.
 Below, we review some of them and how to protect yourself against them.

 Would you like someone to tell you about it?
 Listen to this article.
 For those who want to change the world.